HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The branch and link vectored external instruction branches to an absolute location in another code segment.
-The target address is built from adding general register "a" shifted by 2 to the base register "b".
+The target address is built from adding general register "a" to the base register "b".
 The segment register is selected based on the upper two bits of general register "b".
 The return link is stored in general register "r", the return segment Id in SR0.

 Since the BVE instruction is a segment base relative branch, a branch to page with a different privilege level is possible.
 A branch from a lower level to a higher level result in an instruction protection trap.
 A branch from a higher privilege to a lower privilege level results in adjusting the privilege level in the status register.
 Otherwise, the privilege level remains unchained.